RasmusLindroth/tut/README.md

 # Tut - a Mastodon TUI

 A TUI for Mastodon with vim inspired keys.
-The program has most of features you would find in the web client.
+The program has most of the features you can find in the web client.

 Press `C` to create a new toot and `N` to focus on your notifications.